adorsys/xs2a/aspsp-profile/README.md

 mvn spring-boot:run

 ```
-For running service with the ability update data, the project must be started in "debug_mode"
+For running service with ability to update data, the project must be started in "debug_mode"

 ```
 mvn clean install